-This is a HE annex.
+This is a Horizon Europe annex.
 Ethics self-assessment should be included in proposal part A. However, in calls where several serious ethics issues are expected, the character limited in this section of proposal part A may not be sufficient for participants to give all necessary information.
 In those cases, participants may include additional information in an annex to proposal part B.

-Annex: to the budget for the Full Proposal
+Annex: Budget and type of participants for the Full Proposal

-This is a compulsory annex, which complements the budget figures already included in the proposal budget in PART A. Its purpose is to correctly guide the consortium in providing IHI-specific budget items (e.g. IKOP, IKAA, FC PAID, FC RECEIVED, etc.) and to comply with IHI additional eligibility criteria (e.g. 45% industry contribution).
+This is a IHI JU compulsory annex, which complements the budget figures already included in the proposal budget in PART A and the related type of participants.
+Its purpose is to correctly guide the consortium in providing IHI JU-specific budget items (e.g. IKOP, IKAA, FC PAID, FC RECEIVED, etc.) and to comply with IHI JU additional eligibility criteria (e.g. 45% industry contribution).
+In addition, it provides information on each type of participant composing the consortium.